-HDA carefully considered many options before deciding to co-develop this service.
+HDA carefully considered many options before deciding to co-develop this service with ValueCentric.
 The traceability implementation timeline mandated under DSCSA has several milestones that would be difficult to meet without the ability to access and use complete and accurate master data.
-A primary focus of the service is to efficiently develop and deliver a solution to support the DSCSA requirements of the pharmaceutical supply chain.
+A primary focus of the service is to efficiently develop and deliver a way to support the DSCSA requirements of the pharmaceutical supply chain.

 It will be more than that.
-Besides being a data repository, it incorporates a service function to integrate problem resolution, and customer support workflow as a basic function.
-It will be a single point of contact and communication for all product manufacturers and re-packagers and those distributing or dispensing the product.
+Besides being a data repository, it incorporates a service function to integrate problem resolution, and customer support workflow.
+It will be a single point of contact and communication for all participating product manufacturers and re-packagers and those distributing or dispensing the product.
 Additionally, it will record the meaning of the indicator digit, defining the new numerical relationships between dispensable units and multi-packs, cartons, cases, and pallets of product.
 This will be vitally important in warehouse inventory management moving forward.

 With an advisory committee of our members, representing both large and mid-size wholesalers and drug manufacturers, we are developing a vision of this service for the future that will incorporate additional features.